ljantzen/journey/README.md

 # Create a vault
 journey init --path ~/journal --name daily

-# Add notes throughout the day
+# Add notes throughout the day (no quotes needed)
-journey "Morning coffee and planning" journey "Completed the project milestone" journey "Evening reflection on the day"
+journey Morning coffee and planning journey Completed the project milestone journey Evening reflection on the day

-# Add a note for yesterday
+# Add a note for yesterday (no quotes needed)
-journey --relative-date 1 "Forgot to log this yesterday"
+journey --relative-date 1 Forgot to log this yesterday

 # List all notes for today
 journey --list